 These streets become a regional priority when a lack of adequate connections forces neighborhood traffic onto arterials.
-New suburban development increasingly depends on arterial streets to carry trips to local destinations, since most new local streets systems a specifically designed with curves and cul-de-sacs to discourage local through travel by any mode.
-The RTP should consider a standard of eight to 20 through streets per mile, applied to both developed and developing to reduce local travel on arterials.
+New suburban development increasingly depends on arterial streets to carry trips to local destinations, because most new local streets systems are specifically designed with curves and cul-de-sacs to discourage local through travel by any mode.
+The RTP should consider a minimum standard of eight to ten through streets per mile, applied to developing or undeveloped areas to reduce local travel on arterials.
 There should also be established standard bicycle and pedestrian through-routes (via easements, greenways, fire lanes, etc.) in existing neighborhoods where changes to the street system are not a reasonable alternative.